Tri-Share Program Press Conference, Foundation Launches Childcare Worker Retention Bonus Campaign

 "Childcare professionals are the workforce behind the workforce in our community and their love of caring for children certainly outpaces the wages that have been provided during a time of industry-wide financial instability,” said David Jackson, President and CEO of the Boone Area Chamber of Commerce.
 "Providing a retention bonus is our way of rewarding these professionals for sticking with these critical jobs despite the challenges, while nurturing our youngest learners during such a critical growth period in their lives."

-The initiative is a signature component of the BACCF’s support for initiatives that strengthen the childcare industry and workforce in Watauga County and builds on two consecutive years of specific fall fundraising campaigns.
-Starting in October 2024 after Hurricane Helene's devastating impact on Western North Carolina, the BACCF provided over $200,000 to cover one month of direct tuition assistance for families with children enrolled in licensed childcare centers in Watauga County, providing much needed financial flexibility following the storm.
+October 2024: Direct Tuition AssistanceBACCF fall childcare giving tradition began in October 2024, when Hurricane Helene's impact on Western North Carolina prompted the Foundation to provide over $200,000 to cover one month of direct tuition assistance for families with children enrolled in licensed childcare centers in Watauga County, offering much-needed financial flexibility in the wake of the storm. |

-In 2025, the Foundation expanded its focus to the childcare workforce by providing tuition assistance to those teachers with children enrolled in licensed early childcare programs.
-This effort was later combined with a round of emergency stabilization grants sent to every licensed childcare center and afterschool program in the county during the 43-day Federal government shutdown, a period of time that significantly delayed subsidy payments to programs.
-Last year’s pair of fundraising efforts combined to distribute more than $75,000 withing the industry, and was recognized by the North Carolina Task Force on Child Care and Early Education as a proof-of-concept for statewide action.
+October 2025: Workforce Behind the WorkforceIn 2025, BACCF expanded its focus to the industry by providing tuition assistance to teachers with enrolled children, combined with emergency stabilization grants during the 43-day Federal government shutdown, while subsidy payments were delayed.
+These efforts were recognized by the NC Task Force on Child Care and Early Education as a proof-of-concept for statewide action. |

 Watauga County Childcare Study